-The glossary below clarifies abbreviations and terms you might come across when you are getting familiar with digital TV technology or business (e.g. DVB, OTT, VOD, HbbTV, Smart TV; see below).
-Hopefully you’ll find this glossary beneficial!
+The glossary below clarifies some abbreviations and terms you might come across while getting familiar with digital TV technology or business (e.g. DVB, OTT, VOD, HbbTV, Smart TV; see below).
+Hopefully, you'll find this glossary beneficial!

 Application Information Table; a DVB table that includes the application URL and other related data.
 Used to signal HbbTV application in broadcast.

 Read how to signal HbbTV application with AIT